 From setting a minimum age of 18 for workers who mix, load and apply pesticides; to improving the content and quality of worker safety trainings; to providing farmworkers with anti-retaliation protections and the right to request pesticide-application information, these basic safety standards were put in place to protect the 2.5 million farmworkers in the U.S. who experience 10,000-20,000 reported pesticide poisonings per year, and approximately one million pesticide applicators.

 Don’t let the Trump administration put farmworkers, pesticide handlers, their families and the broader public at risk.
-Tell your senators to stop this attack on the Agricultural Worker Protection Standard and the the Certification of Pesticide Applicators Rule.
+Tell your elected officials to stop this attack on the Agricultural Worker Protection Standard and the Certification of Pesticide Applicators Rule.